Mark-MDO47/ArduinoClass/README.md

 | HC-SR04 Sonar Range Detector | < $2 |

 These kits do not include the following.
 If you provide USB connections to your laptop, you should be able to do all of the projects as I will bring all the rest for our use.
-- USB cables (I will have at least one available for the class)
+- USB cables (I will have at least one extra available for the class)
-- connectors, clips and harnesses
+- connectors, clips, harnesses, and wires
 - old style simple LED
 - push button
 - 200 Ohm resistor